16Mehedi/C-Final_Project/README.md

 - Verified build and startup of each console project with placeholder output.

 ### Commit Message
-``Initial solution structure created with projects and shared library setup``

----

 ## Day 2: Implement Agent File Scanning & Word Indexing